-Services need to ensure that the come across as accessible and welcoming to people from, new communities.
-This can be simple symbolic ideas, such as a 'hello' sign in different languages, or information on the door such opening hours in other languages.
-English speaking staff members can endeavour to learn a few phases in other languages.
+Services need to ensure that they come across as accessible and welcoming to people from, new communities.
+These can be simple symbolic ideas, such as a 'hello' sign in different languages, or information on the door such as opening hours in other languages.
+English speaking staff members can endeavour to learn a few phrases in other languages.